What Are The Signs To Look For Right Before A Cat Is Ready To Give Birth To Her Kittens?

 Eventually, she'll choose to settle down and you'll likely notice strong abdominal contractions along with some discharge from her vagina.
 Her kittens are on the way!

-AnimalWise MD says that a cat may lose her mucous plug between three and seven days before the kittens are born.
+AnimalWise MD says that your cat may lose her mucous plug between three and seven days before the kittens are born.
 If you notice that your cat has lost her mucous plug but she has not yet given birth within seven days, have her checked out by a vet.
 Likewise, it is recommended to get a vet involved if you see a greenish discharge and still no kittens.

 According to VCA Hospitals, there are three stages of cat labor.
 Pregnant cat labor signs will not generally start until your cat is close to being ready to give birth.